 In 2015, the Port Authority of NY & NJ’s Committee on Capital Planning, Execution & Asset Management released its Phase III redevelopment plan for Newark International Airport.
 Participants in this track will dig into the plan, assess the feasibility and develop actionable steps for Newark’s inclusion and benefit from this investment in our airport.
 Attendees leave with an understanding of how the boom in opportunities might benefit the City of Newark’s travel, tourism and hospitality industry, and most importantly, job creation for residents and begin to develop a plan for local inclusion.

-(2C) Newark By Land: Highways, Railways and Roadways
+(2C) Newark By Land: A 21st Century Vision

 TOPIC: SERVANT LEADERSHIP

-Here is your opportunity to get a glimpse into Leadership Newark, Inc. and decide whether its programs are for you.
+Here is your opportunity to get a glimpse into Leadership Newark and the types of programs/seminars offered.
+A great opportunity to decide whether its’ programs are for you.
 Learn how to be a change agent for social good by gaining an understanding of leadership, entrepreneurship, and collaboration.
 Be bold; Be enterprising!
 Let your actions inspire others to be motivated, to dream, and to soar.

 (3A) Leadership 101: What’s Your Leadership Personality?

 If you currently have a leadership role or are transitioning into a leadership position, this workshop is for you.
 Join us as we discuss leadership styles and how to choose the right approach for different situations.
 Attendees can expect to walk away with an understanding of the concept of “Servant Leadership”, what it takes to be an effective leader, analyze their own management style and leadership qualities.

 (3B) Collective Impact 101: Leveraging Partnerships for Change